erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

     import json
     from django.apps import apps
     from django.forms.models import model_to_dict
+    from django.shortcuts import render
+    from forms import BookingForm
+    from django.http import HttpResponse, HttpResponseRedirect

+    def index(request):
+        """Displays an HTML page with a form.
+If the request is a post, save the data to the DB.""" if request.method == "POST":
+              # Create a form instance and populate it with data from the request.
+              form = BookingForm(request.POST)
+              if form.is_valid():
+                  new_booking = form.save()
+                  return HttpResponseRedirect(f"/confirmation_page")
+        context = {}
+        context["form"] = BookingForm()
+        return render(request, "simple_django_form.html", context)

     def autocomplete(request):
         """Show the City model records via AJAX + jQuery."""